-At Studio Director, we help thousands of studios run their day-to-day operations so they can keep their businesses going strong.
+At The Studio Director, we help thousands of studios run their day-to-day operations so they can keep their businesses going strong.
 Today, we’re sharing some great options when it comes to dance music for kids.
 Use them to guide your dance classes and performances, with classic and contemporary favorites.
 For parents who have found this post, these are fantastic dance songs for parties, family gatherings, or practicing at home as well!

 What Should I Look For In Dance Music For Kids?